-Quick meals for busy people are rarely nutritious.
-The entrepreneurs behind Proper Good aim to create a mail-order meal company that sells simple, easy meals that are good for your body.
-After pitching them on
+Quick meals for busy people are rarely nutritious, but entrepreneurs Christopher and Jennifer Jane aim to change that with their healthy venture.
+Proper Good is a mail-order food company that sells simple, easy meals that are good for your body.
+Does their

 Shark Tank Proper Good Update